samarth1224/InteractiveStory/README.md

 ### 2. How the Story is Structured

-The story generation is fundamentally modeled as a **Directed Acyclic Graph (DAG)** of interconnected narrative nodes, guided by a master plan.
+The story generation is fundamentally modeled as a Graph of interconnected narrative nodes, guided by a master plan.

 When a user initiates a new story, the backend triggers the **`StoryPlanner` Agent**:
 1. **The Bottleneck Map**: The AI acts as a Dungeon Master, outlining the overall narrative arc.
 It defines a "bottleneck map" which dictates the total number of levels/decisions it will take to reach a conclusion.